 So in order to improve the power and flexibility of some groups of muscles we need to treat their related antagonistic muscles too.

-All this to say that if we have the aim to improve sports performance we must consider and treat our muscles with a systemic rather than with a compartmental view of our body.
+All this to say that if we have the aim to improve sports performance we must consider and treat our muscles with a systemic rather than with a compartmental view of our musculoskeletal system.

 Every single movement of our body is always produced by the movement of a muscles group and never by a single muscle.

 Another aspect that sports therapy can improve is the blood flow of the muscles and other surrounding tissues.
 Better blood flow allows for both better nutrition and quicker recovery of the muscles and surrounding tissues after training or competition.

 Therefore we advise you to consider sports massage and other sports therapies as a tool both to prevent injuries and to increase sports performance.